citp/privacy-policy-historical/p/pa/pai/paidviewpoint.com.md

-> *The following text is extracted and transformed from the paidviewpoint.com privacy policy that was archived on 2014-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141220050843id_/http%3A//paidviewpoint.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the paidviewpoint.com privacy policy that was archived on 2015-06-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150602005645id_/http%3A//paidviewpoint.com/pages/privacy) for the most accurate reproduction.*

 # Privacy - PaidViewpoint

 **Policy Effective Date:** March 2011
-**Last Revised:** March 14th, 2014
+**Last Revised:** April 7th, 2015
 This page discloses the privacy policy and practices of the PaidViewPoint.com website ("PV"), a website owned and operated by Umongous, Inc ("Umongous"), a Delaware Corporation.
 Umongous also owns and operates AYTM.com, a market research website that has Clients (Umongous Clients or Clients) who utilize data obtained from PV as described below.

 Umongous in is the market research and opinion research business.
 Umongous operates PV for the purpose of gaining anonymous opinions, such as your opinions, in order to help its Clients gain a better understanding of their business, marketing, product development and strategic opportunities.
 Umongous and some of its Clients also collect your anonymous opinions for the purposes of research related to understanding sociological, political and educational issues.
 The Clients of Umongous use this information in an aggregated fashion and do not receive from Umongous your identity or the individual identities of other PV panel members.
 It is against Umongous policy and market research terms of service ("MR-TOS") for one of its clients' to seek to determine the individual identity of any PV panel member.

 [ ](https://privacy.truste.com/privacy-seal/Umongous,-LLC-/validation?rid=84b2dbc3-bf72-4395-a151-b1492d9ff94c "TRUSTe European Safe Harbor certification")

-Umongous has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy_seals_and_services/consumer_privacy/privacy-programs-requirements.html) including transparency, accountability and choice regarding the collection and use of your personal information.
+Umongous has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy-program-requirements/) including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through downloadable software.
 The TRUSTe program covers only information that is collected through this Web site, [http://www.paidviewpoint.com](http://www.paidviewpoint.com/).
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy Trustmark and innovative trust solutions.
 If you have questions or complaints regarding our privacy policy or practices on PV, please contact us at privacy [at] paidviewpoint [dot] com, or you can also write to us at: Umongous, Inc c/o AYTM PO Box 1741 Absecon, NJ 08201.

-If you are not satisfied with our response you can contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).
+If you are not satisfied with our response you can contact [TRUSTe here](https://feedback-form.truste.com/watchdog/request).

 PV processes personal information on our servers in the United States of America.
 Your Personal Information may be transferred to, and used by, entities located outside of your state, province, country or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
 Such export is a requirement of providing your information to PV, and you hereby consent to such export in all respects.